philippines69/carlcastroarchives/_posts/2022-06-28-my-first-post-finally.md

 <figure> <img src="https://cdn.discordapp.com/attachments/993410728088305734/994097955193761892/brent-rambo-ok.gif" alt="Also me right now" style="width:600px;"> <figcaption>Fig. 2.0 - Also me right now</figcaption> </figure>

 Don't get me wrong, this was an awesome learning experience.
 I've learned a lot of **CSS**, **HTML**, and some **Javascript** as well.
-I'm starting to think I should scrap my plans of becoming an engineer and transition into a webdev instead!
+I'm starting to think I should scrap my plans of becoming an engineer and transition into web dev instead!
 It's actually quite fun!